khakhalin/notes/keywords/generative_graphRNNs.md

 Parents: [[09_Graphs]] / [[graph_generate]] ; [[07_RNNs]]
 Related:  [[deep_graphs]], [[graphsage]]

-Video markup:
-* 1:25 - lecture proper begins, review of last week
-* 4:35 - defining the task, setting the goals
-        * 10:44 - why generating graphs is hard
-* 14:56 - setting the problem in terms of sampling and distributions
-* 30:30 - GraphRNNs
-* 54:30 - putting things together, lots of answering questions, then tractability
-* 1:12:11 - application to generating candidate drug molecules
-* 1:18 - over

 ## Setting the problem

 We want to be an **opposite of a graph convolution network** (GCC, or [[graphsage]]): we want to use RNNs to go from a network representation to a graph.
 We'll use RNNs for that.